johnpeart/dept-of-bad-ideas/_guest-guides/01-welcome-to-the-department.md

 ## The Impossible Implementation Unit

-In round 1, you have to pitch a solution to a problem you’re given ahead of time for 5 minutes.
+In round 1, you have to pitch a solution to a problem you’re given ahead of time.
 The solution has to be impossible to implement but something people would *definitely* vote for.

 ## The Unsaleable Policy Division